-• Parents will have the opportunity to discuss health issues with Nursery staff and will have access to information available to the Nursery.

-- The Nursery will maintain links with health visitors and gather health information and advice from the local health authority information services and/or other health agencies. - A Healthcare Plan is obtained for each child and kept in their relevant areas. - Parents are reminded of the importance of childhood vaccinations and boosters through posters and signage.
+- Parents will have the opportunity to discuss health issues with Nursery staff and will have access to information available to the Nursery. - The Nursery will maintain links with health visitors and gather health information and advice from the local health authority information services and/or other health agencies. - A Healthcare Plan is obtained for each child and kept in their relevant areas.